 I try to capture the absurdity and humour of everyday existence.
 There’s a melancholy and loneliness to my work, but also a sense of connection and shared experience – Roy Andersson

-As the anticyclonic gloom gradually creeps into our bodies and minds, the Garden Cinema ushers in the winter with a selection of films showcasing the brilliance of Roy Andersson.
-From 22 November, we will host an Andersson cinematic boot camp that will focus on his infamous ‘Living Trilogy’: Songs from the Second Floor (2000), You, the Living (2007), and A Pigeon Sat on a Branch Reflecting on Existence (2014).
+The Garden Cinema ushers in the winter with a selection of films showcasing the brilliance of Roy Andersson.
+From 22 November, we will screen a brief selection of Andersson films focusing on his infamous ‘Living Trilogy’: Songs from the Second Floor (2000), You, the Living (2007), and A Pigeon Sat on a Branch Reflecting on Existence (2014).